pebakery/pebakery-docs/Commands/Archive/Compress.md

 All filenames are encoded to UTF-8.

-Compression is handled using [Squid-Box.SevenZipSharp](https://github.com/squid-box/SevenZipSharp) and 7z.dll.
+Compression is performed using 7z.dll.

 ## Related